 You can apply for your visa up to three months before your course starts.
 We recommend applying as soon as possible once you have your Confirmation of Acceptance for Studies (CAS).
-This is issued once you firmly accept your offer and meet any offer conditions.
-We will issue your CAS in the summer before your course starts in order to coincide with when you will be able to apply for your visa.
+After you firmly accept your offer and meet any offer conditions, we will issue your CAS in the summer before your course starts in order to coincide with when you will be able to apply for your visa.

 Read our guidance on student visas and how to make an application.